novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 There are **two ways of selecting objects from diagram to represent them on an interface**.

 1- Selecting type of data and searching object title or id:
 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op1.png)

 2- Use one widget to expose diagram and pressing <kbd>click+Shift</kbd> drag and drop the objet into a new widget:
 ![enter image description here](http://img.pyplan.org/UI_sele_obje_op2.png)

 If you were the one that created the model this second option will appear useful for you.
 ## I/O
 Interfaces can have inputs as well as outputs widgets.

-If you need to create an **inputs widget you should choose a pivot grid.**
+If you need to create an **input widget you should choose a pivot grid.**

 For instance, in this example `market growth` information can be modified to simulate different scenarios, you may want to do this on your interface.
 ![enter image description here](http://img.pyplan.org/UI_pivot_input.png)

-By dragging dimension in the correct order and pressing <kbd>ok</kbd> you build you input interface.
+By dragging dimension in the correct order and pressing <kbd>ok</kbd> you build your input interface.

-There other interesting inputs objects.
+There are other interesting inputs objects.

 More popular are `indexes` or dimensions and `selector`.